-Countries can pay for reductions in carbon emissions elsewhere if it is cheaper than achieving the same level of emission reduction in their own country.
+Wealthy countries can pay for reductions in carbon emissions elsewhere if it is cheaper than achieving the same level of emission reduction in their own country.
 This "buys time" and does help reduce global emissions but ultimately is not a substitute for domestic emission reductions, which will ultimately be required everywhere to stabilise the climate system.
-Emissions trading can play a useful role to some extent, including by providing climate finance to poorer countries.